djinn-ci/djinn/architecture.md

 `version` contains version information about `djinn-server`.
 This is set during the linking stage of the build by the linker.

-### web

-`web` provides utility functions for working with HTTP requests, and responses.
-This also exports the `web.Handler` struct that is used throughout the `djinn-server` and provides an easy way of getting the current user from an incoming request.
-The `web.Middleware` provides middleware for checking for guest/authenticated users, and provides a way of determining the amount of access user has to an endpoint via the use of `web.Gate`.

 ### worker

 `worker` contains the logic of the `djinn-worker`.
 This is what handles the